davidyoon85/Toggle/README.md

 # Toggle
-Toggle is a JavaScript platformer inspired by Pacman and OnOff.
+Toggle is a JavaScript platformer inspired by Pacman and OnOff!

 You can play Toggle [here](https://davidyoon85.github.io/Toggle)!